Folkestone landslips

 The Cow Path

 The landslide above the Cow Path – which happened in November 2023 – presents different challenges and will need a bespoke approach.
-The intention is to begin remediation at this location in early 2026.
+Remediation at this location has begun.

 Why did the landslips happen?